ROCm/k8s-device-plugin/README.md

 * Please consult the `Dockerfile` on how to build and use this plugin independent of a docker image

 ## TODOs
-* Update ROCm documentation for kernel only install
 * Add proper GPU health check (health check without `/dev/kfd` access.)

 [ds]: https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/